pingcap/docs-cn/op-guide/monitor-overview.md

 <img src="../media/prometheus-in-tidb.png" width="500">

 ## About Grafana in TiDB
-Grafana is an open source project for analysing and visualizing metrics.
+Grafana is an open source project for analyzing and visualizing metrics.
 TiDB uses Grafana to display the performance metrics as follows:

 ![screenshot](../media/grafana-screenshot.png)